- What is the Holy Communion?

 Jesus held a final supper with His beloved disciples during the Passover feast in Jerusalem.
 He took a loaf of unleavened bread, broke it and told them to take it and eat, for this was His body.
 Then the Lord Jesus took a cup filled with juice from the fruit of the vine and commanded them to drink, for it was His blood (Mt 26:17-30).

-The Holy Communion (also called the Lord’s Supper) is a means for Jesus’ followers to remember His death until He comes again (
+The Holy Communion (also called the Lord’s Supper) is a means for Jesus’ followers to remember His death until He comes again (1 Cor 11:24-26).
+Through the Holy Communion, the Lord also provided a way for us to remain spiritually connected with Him.

 The love of Christ